Center for Health Policy at Meharry Medical College

 Arjun Venkatesh, MD, MBA, (’12) received the 2012 American College of Emergency Physicians Quality Improvement and Patient Safety Section’s Resident/Fellow Quality Improvement (QI) Award for his project, “Predictors of Hand Hygiene in the Emergency Department.”
 The award recognizes graduating residents and fellows for the development and implementation of a QI project that demonstrates meaningful change in their system.

 Executive Nurse Fellows

-Barbara Wolfe, PhD, APRN, FAAN, (’09) was awarded the Mary A. Manning Mentoring Award by the Massachusetts Association of Registered Nurses.
-The annual award is presented to a nurse who exemplifies the image of an ideal mentor with a record of consistent outreach to nurses in practice or in the pursuit of advanced education.
+Barbara Wolfe, PhD, APRN, FAAN, (’09) associate dean for research at Boston College’s Connell School of Nursing, will be honored by the Massachusetts Association of Registered Nurses (MARN) at its convention this April.
+Wolfe will receive the Mary A. Manning Mentoring Award, given annually by MARN to a nurse who has established a record of consistent outreach to nurses in practice or in the pursuit of advanced education.

 Harold Amos Medical Faculty Development Program

 Alicia Arbaje, MD, MPH, (’07) appeared on NBC Nightly News (February 20) in a segment about older adults who are helping to maintain their emotional and physical health by moving to university towns and attending classes, lectures, and events.

 Health & Society Scholars